pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1360 Working with Spark Functions

+Today I was learning about the split function in spark, also I learned how to use the expr like SQL, with the expr you can compute mathematical operations with the data.
+On the weekend, if I have some free time, I need to focus on continue reading the Spark book.

 #### Day 1359 Concurrency and Parallelism

 Today I have been studying about concurrency and parallelism in Computer Science more focus on Java.